Enter your postcode to find your nearest store to have a face-to-face chat!

-During this time, it’s vital that the most vulnerable members of our community receive the support they may need.
-If you have eligible hospital cover and going to hospital, or have been in hospital, our Hospital Assist service is here for you.
+If you have eligible hospital cover and are either going to hospital or you have recently been discharged, our Hospital Assist service is here for you.
 If you have any concerns about your hospital stay, please don’t wait, you can call us on 1800 789 414.

 Unfortunately, benefits will not be payable for face masks that are purchased to avoid contracting COVID-19 (or any other ailment) under any private health cover.

 We recommend you contact your provider directly to find out if, and when, they will be offering this service.